serendipity-dev/talk-to-me/README.md

 # talk-to-me

-This repository exists just to hold organization discussions.
+This repository exists just to hold organization's discussions.